wheelercj/note-splitter/README.md

 * If you want to split some of the files that were found but not all of them, you can select the ones you want to split by clicking on them.
 * On the settings tab, the source folder and the destination folder settings can be the same if you want the new notes Note Splitter creates to appear in the same folder as where their source notes are.
-* The settings on all tabs save whenever the application closes.
-* See the sections below for more tips.

 ### split types